Tello Review (2024): Why We Switched From Verizon to Tello

 At a minimum, have a conversation with your current provider and let them know you're considering a switch.
 That conversation alone could save you hundreds of dollars per year because they may just discount your service to keep you as a customer.

-Either way, competition (like what we're seeing here with Tello) is excellent for customers like me and you.
+Either way, competition (like what we're seeing here with Tello) is excellent for customers like you and me.
 More options can mean lower prices.

 Do you agree with this Tello Review?
 How do you think Tello compares to Verizon in your area?